-Start simple - Publish the simplest possible script that you can think of to respond when the webhook is received and perhaps print some debug information.
+Start small - Publish the smallest possible script that you can think of to respond when the webhook is received and perhaps print some debug information.
 This makes sure that the URL is what you think it is, and that you can see the output or logs of the application.

 Code defensively - Inspect that data values exist and contain what you expected before you go ahead and use them.
 Depending on your setup, you could be open to receiving unexpected data so always bear this in mind.

-Look at examples - Nexmo provides examples implemented with several technology stacks in an attempt to support as many developers as possible.
+Look at examples - Vonage provides examples implemented with several technology stacks in an attempt to support as many developers as possible.
 For example code using webhooks see the following:

 You can also check the code snippets section of the documentation for the API you are using.

 - More information on webhook types and application capabilities can be found in the Application documentation.